0xferit/bitfinex-maker-kit/README.md

 # Bitfinex CLI Tool (Maker-Kit)

-A command-line interface for automated trading and market making on Bitfinex with **guaranteed POST_ONLY orders**.
+A command-line interface tool for market making on Bitfinex.

 ## Design Principles